Integrations

 - Refunds and account credits that reverse cleanly in both systems, with audit trail

-The trap to avoid: trying to make EzyVet the source of truth for accounting.
-EzyVet is the source of truth for what was done; Xero is the source of truth for what was paid for it.
-The integration syncs the first into the second; not the other way.
+Where this falls down: trying to make EzyVet the source of truth for accounting.
+EzyVet owns what was done.
+Xero owns what was paid for it.
+The integration syncs the first into the second, not the other way.

 Pattern 4 — Operational reporting beyond EzyVet’s native views